Psionica/psionica.github.io/docs/about.md

 ## Platform

-Psionica offers you a number of tools to help you bring powerful tools for thought to life.
+Psionica offers you a number of perks to help you bring powerful tools for thought to life.

 ### Support structure